A bridge is created between 2 networks, referred to as a Native (or Home) Network and a Foreign network.

 ERC20 to ERC20: ERC20 compatible tokens are locked on the Foreign network and minted as ERC20 compatible tokens (ERC677 tokens) on the Native network.
 When transferred from Native to Foreign, the ERC677 tokens are burned and the ERC20 tokens are unlocked.
 Usage of ERC677 tokens on the Foreign network will increase the bridge security.

 AMB Bridge: Transfer arbitrary data between two networks - data is interpreted as an arbitrary contract method invocation.
-This allows transfer operations with NFT tokens and their metadata.
+For example, this allows for transfer operations with NFT tokens and their metadata.

 The bridge consists of several components, including smart contracts, an event handler, and an optional UI.
 All components except for the Bridge Smart Contracts are located in the https://github.com/poanetwork/tokenbridge repository.